Invariant Differential Forms on Complexes of Graphs and Feynman Integrals: Homology of the commutative graph complex

 \begin{rem} Drinfeld asked the question of whether \eqref{MTZinjection} is an isomorphism.
-The Lie coalgebra dual to $ \mathrm{Lie} (G^{\mathrm{mot}}_{\mathcal{MT}(\Z)})$ is isomorphic to the Lie coalgebra of motivic multiple zeta values modulo motivic $\zeta(2)$ and modulo products.
+The graded Lie coalgebra dual to $ \mathrm{Lie} \big(G^{\mathrm{mot}}_{\mathcal{MT}(\Z)}\big)$ is isomorphic to the Lie coalgebra of motivic multiple zeta values modulo the motivic version of $\zeta(2)$ and modulo products.
 The latter space carries many additional structures, including a depth filtration and an intimate relation to modular forms.
-These two structures are not presently understood on the level of graph homology to our knowledge. \end{rem}
+These two additional structures are not presently understood on the level of graph homology, to our knowledge. \end{rem}